top of page

 Total Suspended Solids (TSSS)

-The Anacortes Ferry terminal outfall we are testing can be seen circled in red, below.
+Example site below: The Anacortes Ferry terminal outfall we are testing can be seen circled in red, below.
 The other outfalls we are testing (in partnership with Friends of Skagit Beaches) are seen designated by the yellow arrows in the second image.

-These same students also helped to create the outreach brochure seen below.
+Local students also helped to create the outreach brochure seen below.
 This will be passed out to students/families at local high schools and in their communities.
 This brochure will inform families how they can help reduce the contaminants entering stormwater at their homes.
 Good work Alan and Aracely!

 This project is funded through a Public Participation Grant from the Washington State Department of Ecology.
 The content was reviewed for grant consistency but is not necessarily endorsed by the agency.